-- Bookies find out about it and suspended the markets: This means that the monitoring services has also forwarded information to FIFA’s Early Warning System.
+- Bookies found out about it and suspended the markets: This means that the monitoring services has also forwarded the information to FIFA's Early Warning System.
 Most likely, the local FA and the club owner are also notified.
-The athletes involved start panicking and the (real) fix is off.
+The athletes involved start panicking, and the (real) fix is off.

 How To Identify Secret Fixed Matches

-- Irregular pre-match odds in Italian football, cup competitions or obscure leagues – When you can back the draw for odds shorter than 2.50, then most likely there’s something going on with that game.
-This happens because both sides would be pleased with a tie in end of season matches or because there’s an obvious fix going on.
+- Irregular pre-match odds in Italian football, cup competitions or obscure leagues – When you can back the draw for odds shorter than 2.50, then most likely something is going on with that game.
+This happens because both sides would be pleased with a tie at the end of season matches or because there’s an obvious fix going on.
 Sometimes low odds for the draw can be found for the final football matches in the group phases of the World Cup.

 - Irregular in-play odds – Live betting odds are compiled as a result of an automated process, with human intervention affecting a tiny number of sporting events and betting markets.
 So, when odds seem to be wrong, most likely there’s a good reason behind it.
-Some betting syndicates prefer to place their illegal wagers after the match has started in order to avoid triggering an alarm.
-This is a common football matchfixing habit.
+Some betting syndicates prefer to place their illegal wagers after the match has started to avoid triggering an alarm.
+This is a typical football match-fixing habit.
 If the odds drop drastically for no good reason, there’s your chance to jump on the bandwagon.

 Don’t forget to read the daily news and focus on betting scandals and matches that are supposedly fixed.
-Try to learn a thing or two from each article you read and then you’ll see how it will get easier for you top spot betting patterns related to match fixing, but that doesn’t mean you won’t be mislead every now and then.
+Try to learn a thing or two from each article you read and then you’ll see how it will get easier for you top spot betting patterns related to match-fixing, but that doesn’t mean you won’t be misled every now and then.